GauravGupta035/GauravGupta035/README.md

 ### Hi there 👋 I'm Gaurav Gupta

-I'm an undergraduate student majoring in Computer Science and Engineering.
+I'm a Computer Science engineer who plays Table Tennis and watches F1!🏎️

 #### 👨‍💻 What I use nowadays: